JapnoorHere/ExoMusicPlayer/README.md

 }

- See tutorial from this youtube link : https://youtu.be/jVFVJU8kTt8
+ See tutorial from my youtube link : https://youtu.be/jVFVJU8kTt8

 Hope you like it!